- the alternative guide to Spain

 visited than the Mediterranean coast - in the south because of the

-distance, and in the north because the Atlantic coast, on the Bay of
+distance, and in the north because the Atlantic coast and the coast of

 seas as the Mediterranean coast does.